-Kopinor, on the one hand, and institutions that have entered into an agreement based on this model agreement, on the other, are to pay the costs of such surveys.
+Kopinor, on the one hand, and institutions that have entered into an agreement based on this model agreement, on the other, shall cover the costs of such surveys.
 Kopinor shall invoice institutions as further agreed with UHR.

 If the institution is chosen to participate in a survey, it shall support the survey’s completion.
 The institution shall bear all expenses linked to the hours worked by the institution’s own employees, employee representatives and others affected by a survey.